runziggurat/p2p-viz/README.md

 There is a demo `state.json` file in `./dist/client/data` which may be loaded if none is provided by the user.

+There is also a larger file, based on the March 9, 2023 crawler results here:  https://github.com/runziggurat/zcash/blob/main/results/crawler/2023-03-09.json.gz

+The state file corresponding to that crawler sample is:  `dist/client/data/2023-03-09-state.json`

 ## General background concepts